History of Joel C. Harris Middle School

 2004 - 2005 SAISD Campus of the Year

-Joel C. Harris Academy was named after the author Joel Chandler Harris (photo above) who is well known for his book named Uncle Remus about a rabbit named "Brer Rabbit".
+Joel C. Harris Middle School was named after the author Joel Chandler Harris (photo above) who is well known for his book named Uncle Remus about a rabbit named "Brer Rabbit".
 This book told stories about adventures this rabbit went on.
 Disney later adapted the "Brer Rabbit" character and some of the stories.
 History also tells that Joel Chandler Harris was a humorist guy.

 Joel Chandler Harris Junior School, as it was originally named, was one of 7 junior/middle schools built with a 2 million dollar bond that was approved June 20, 1922.
 The cost of the original building was $156,784.02.
 The school opened with 6 classrooms.